Hey, Special Needs Moms-You complain too much!

 Special needs moms, dads….anyone who is closely connected to the special needs community…we all complain too much.

-Did you know that the laws that are in place to protect people with disabilities….that most of them are complaint based?
+Did you know that the laws that are in place to protect people with disabilities….that most of them are complaint-based?
 They are.
 Take a look.

 Laws that Protect People with Disabilities

-ADA/504– These two laws are the commonly cited laws when parents file a complaint with the Office of Civil Rights.
+ADA/504– These two laws are commonly cited when parents file a complaint with the Office of Civil Rights.
 That’s right, it’s simple.
 If your school is not accommodating your disabled child, all you have to do is complain to the Office of Civil Rights.
-And hope that they choose to investigate your complaint.
-They may not.
-Which then, likely, will cause you to complain more.

-Fair Housing Act– This is the law that says that landlords are not to discriminate against people with disabilities.
+Fair Housing Act– This law says landlords should not discriminate against people with disabilities.
 It also outlines things that landlords must do to accommodate people.
 Feel you are being discriminated against?
 Is your landlord trying to get rid of you because your child has autism?
-Ok, then, all you need to do is……yep!
-You guessed it!
-File a complaint with HUD.
-And if you’re lucky, your case will be investigated in under 100 days so that you aren’t homeless.

-Ok, by now you’re reading these and saying, “ok, ok, I get it.
+Ok, by now, you’re reading these and saying, “ok, ok, I get it.
 But why don’t we just vote more to get things changed?”

 Fantastic idea!
 That’s it!
 Let’s all band together, form large disability voting coalitions, and vote for what we want.
 It would likely be successful, except that many of our folks might not be able to get to their polls.